JohnGeorge47/cardgame/README.md

 - If the top card has the same value, each of the tied players draws a single card from the deck until a winner is found.
 - Only the newly drawn cards are compared to decide a tie.
 The top card wins a tie.

-If you do not have go installed then in the cmd/server file theres a binary built for linux you can run that or you can go run cmd/server/server.go
+If you do not have go installed  theres a binary built for linux you can run that or you can go run game.go

 There are testcases written for the card deck which is in pkg/card. pkg/card is a pkg which can be used to shuffle cards add jokers and multiple decks